Oxycodone, rapid release (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Extreme weakness, shallow breathing, uneven heartbeat, sweating, or cold or clammy skin.
+- Extreme dizziness or weakness, shallow breathing, slow heartbeat, sweating, cold or clammy skin, seizures

 If you notice these less serious side effects, talk with your doctor: